sudheermuthyala/terraform-/08-terraform-provisioners/102-introduction-to-provisioners/README.md

 - This invokes a process on the machine running Terraform, not on the resource.
 ![img_3.png](img_3.png)
 ### Remote Exec Provisioner
-- The remote-exec provisioner invokes a script on a remote resource after it is
+- The remote-exec provisioner invokes a script on a remote resource after it is created
+-